Why I write like a moose…

 First off, the ‘writing’ part is pretty straight forward.
 I’m a writer.

 Second, the moose.
-This is easy and at the same time kind of a long story.
+This is easy and at the same time there’s a story here, so…

 Moose are my spirit guide.

-My senior year of high school was full of the normal ‘I don’t know who I am or what I’m doing with my life’ angst.
-My first year of college I followed in the footsteps of several friends and got lost amid the collegiate crowd at a State University.
-I didn’t belong there, but where I wanted to go or what I wanted to do, I wasn’t sure.
+My first year of college found me drowning.
+In the deep end of the ‘I don’t know who I am or what I’m doing with my life’ pool.
+For lack of a better idea, I followed the footsteps of several high school friends and got lost amid the collegiate crowd at a State University.

-Then came an experience that would change the trajectory of my life.
+Then came an opportunity that would change the trajectory of my life.
 I was invited to visit my great aunt and uncle for a few days.
-It would have been one thing to visit my aunt and uncle at their home, in Boise Idaho.
-But this particular summer, they were volunteering for Idaho Fish and Game; in the middle of nowhere.
+It would have been one thing to visit them at home, in Boise, Idaho.
+But this particular summer, they were volunteering for Idaho Fish and Game.
+And turns out they were living Smack dab in the middle of nowhere.

-Oh, give a fledgling writer of a confused girl with a gypsy soul the opportunity to go to the middle of nowhere and she will jump at the chance knowing no other information.
+Just in case you were wondering, if you offer a confused, fledgling writer of a girl with a gypsy spirit the opportunity to go to the middle of nowhere, she will jump at the chance and ask for no other information.

-After making arrangements that would be needed, I found myself at Stonebreaker Ranch in the middle of Chamberlain Basin in the heart of the Frank Church River of No Return Wilderness Area.
+After making the proper travel arrangements, and a fist full of babysitting money, I found myself in a place called Stonebreaker Ranch.
+In the middle of Chamberlain Basin.
+In the heart of the Frank Church River of No Return Wilderness Area.
+In the middle of Idaho.
 Quite a mouthful, huh?

 The first task in my journey was getting to the Ranch.